Is that a bird’s nest or is it spaghetti? Have you ever asked that question when looking into a IT wiring closet?

 As you find misconfigurations, make fixes.
 As you find devices, update the agreement.
 The diagram automatically updates in real-time to show you the progress.

-Network topology visualization can provide instant client context to service techs, speed up training time, expedite troubleshooting, avoid costly downtime, and improve your overall client satisfaction.
-Once you’ve used a real-time map, you’ll wonder how you and your team ever managed without it.
+Network topology visualization can provide instant context to service techs, speed up training time, expedite troubleshooting, avoid costly downtime, and improve user and client satisfaction.
+Once you’ve used a real-time map, you’ll wonder how you ever managed without it.